lorenzo1285/-scalable-machine-learning-with-apache-spark-english/README.md

-# Scalable Machine Learning With Apache Spark
+# Scalable Machine Learning With Apache Spark [English]

 This repository contains the resources students need to follow along with the instructor teaching this course, in addition to the various labs and their solutions.